-This course focuses on the the specific and unique issues of economics in the Middle East.
-Specific focus will be given on the socio-political environement and its relationship to the nature of a petrol, export, and tourismbased economy of the region.
-Field of Specialization: Economics
+This course focuses on the specific and unique issues of economics in the Middle East.
+Specific focus will be given on the socio-political environment and its relationship to the nature of a petrol, export, and tourism-based economy of the region.

-2254 Economics of Natural Resources
+2254 Economic of Natural Resources

 Participants of this course will get an overview on Subsistence Economics, and the relevant micro-perspective of social business which builds on the knowledge gained in the course Sustainable Economics I. This part of the Western Economic Path of Sustainable Economics is concerned with (1) the extent our society is oriented towards generating and measuring real wealth, and is institutionally configured and educationally oriented accordingly, and (2) the extent our communities and enterprises are modeled after nature, thereby sustainable and restorative, building up human, natural and financial capital.
-Field of Specialization: Economics